Assessing the Political Fairness of Multilingual LLMs: A Case Study based on a 21-way Multiparallel EuroParl Dataset: Discussion

 While we focused on EU parties, future work may leverage 21-EuroParl to study the biases regarding national parties or countries.
 A related question is the effect of the \textit{original language} (in which the speech was uttered), including the well-known translationese effect \citep{kurokawa2009automatic,lembersky2012adapting,10.1093/llc/fqt031,laubli-etal-2018-machine,toral-etal-2018-attaining,zhang-etal-2019-effect}.
 This is challenging as parties are not equally represented in all \textit{original} languages, so we could not apply the same Borda method.
-We found that excluding the translationese subset (where the \textit{target} language is the \textit{original} language) did not affect the results of Section~\ref{ssec:Political Biases}.\done
+We found that excluding the translationese subset (where the \textit{target} language is the \textit{original} language) did not affect the results of Section~\ref{ssec:Political Biases}.
+Using a two-way ANOVA, we also found that both the party and original language had independent effects (see Appendix~\ref{ssec:ol}).

-Finally, while we focused on LLMs, 21-EuroParl may prove useful to study other Machine Translation algorithms, e.g. examplar-based, statistical, learning or decoding methods.
+Finally, while we focused on LLMs, 21-EuroParl may prove useful to study other Machine Translation algorithms, e.g. exemplar-based, statistical, learning or decoding methods.